senchalabs/philogl/docs/o3d.md

 * onBeforeRender - (*function*, optional) Called before rendering an object.
 The first two formal parameters are the program and the camera respectively.
 * onAfterRender - (*function*, optional) Called after rendering an object.
 The first two formal parameters are the program and the camera respectively.

+### Notes:

+**New in version 1.3:**

+ * Attribute arrays are implemented as getters and setters, and may not return the same information they've been set with.
+Internally, attribute arrays are transformed into [typed arrays](https://developer.mozilla.org/en/JavaScript_typed_arrays), a much faster data structure to use with this type of data.
+ * Attribute arrays only accept plain arrays and not nested arrays anymore.
+Forcing the data structure to be this way gives us a big performance gain.
+ * If you set a `color` attribute as a single color, then the array will be cloned to match the number of components for the model and will be served as an attribute.
+The getter for this property will return the cloned typed array.
+ * `toFloat32Array` and `toUint16Array` methods are not used anymore since the typed array can now be fetched when accessing the model property directly.

 ### Examples: